T3DocumentationStarter/PeterPan/Documentation/AgendaDocumentation/Index.rst

 The TYPO3 Documentation Agenda
 ==============================

-What needs to be done?!
+.. contents:: What needs to be done?!
+   :depth: 2
+   :local:
+   :backlinks: top

 Making Documentation available
 ==============================